Sumukh/HackathonWorkshop/README.md

 1. What is a hackathon?
 -----------------------
-A hackathon is usually a 24-48 event where you (and your team) set to build something cool - with either hardware or software.
+A hackathon is usually a 24-48 hour event where you (and your team) set to build something cool - with either hardware or software.
 At the end, you demo your project to the sponsors/audience/judges.
 Usually you end up with a prototype of a product, learn a lot, and possibly win some prizes.
 The usual rules are: teams of upto 4, code should be written at the event (open-source/libraries are fine), there might be special prize categories, using APIs is encouraged.

 There will be a lot of food/snacks - be sure to enjoy it & drink lots of water.
 Contarary to popular belief - You shouldn't stay up the whole time - it's okay to sleep/take a nap.